raspiblitz/raspiblitz-docs/docs/faq/faq.md

 Just removing power from the RaspiBlitz can lead to data corruption if the HDD is right in the middle of a writing process.
 The safest way is always to SSH into the RaspiBlitz and use the "POWER OFF" option in the main menu.

-But if cannot login with SSH and you need to power off at least remove the LAN cable (network connection)first for sometime (around 10-30 secs - until you can see no more blinking lights on the HDD) and then remove the power cable.
+But if you cannot login with SSH and you need to power off at least remove the LAN cable (network connection)first for sometime (around 10-30 secs - until you can see no more blinking lights on the HDD) and then remove the power cable.
 This should minimize the risk if data corruption in this situations.

 ### I cannot connect via SSH to my RaspiBlitz.
 What do I do?